LiamPledger/Drift-Capacity-of-RC-Columns/README.md

 # Drift-Capacity-of-RC-Columns
 This repository uses existing data of cyclic tests of RC columns to train a Gradient-Boosted Decision Tree (GBDT) machine learning algorithm to estimate drift capacity.

-A total of 498 RC column tests from the ACI-369 database (326 rectangular columns, and 172 circular columns) are used to train the algorithm.
+A total of 341 RC column tests from the ACI-369 database are used to train the algorithm.

 **Please get in touch if you would like to share more tests not currently included in the repository.**